cyscomvit/waspcon/README.md

-# waspctf
+## WASPCON
-Repo for the WaspCTF Static Site
+Repository for the WASPCON website conducted by OWASP VIT Student Chapter.